atom-dispencer/CodenameTeabag/docs/index.md

 - ***Do I need to be "smart"?***
   - Nope - I'll guide you through.
-  Besides, you're smarter than you think 😉.
+  Besides, you're smarter than you think. 😉
 - ***Do I need to be good at maths?***
   - Nope.
   Maths and programming are different skills, but they share some traits, so learning one might make you better at the other.
 - ***Do I need a powerful computer?***
   - Nope.
-  Everything we'll do here can be done on an internet-enabled potato[^2].
+  Everything we'll do here can be done on an internet-enabled potato[^3].
 - ***What do I do if I get ambushed by goblins?***
   - You can try negotiating, but most goblins aren't very talkative.
   In that case, I recommend a